postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-options.md

 #### --env-var "[environment-variable-name]=[environment-variable-value]"

-Allows you to set environment variables in a key=value format on the command line.
+Set environment variables in a key=value format on the command line.
 You can add multiple environment variables using `--env-var` multiple times, for example:

     `--env-var "key1=value1" --env-var "key2=value2"`.